wavefrontHQ/docs/pages/doc/ts_mchanges.md

 ```
 mchanges(<timeWindow>, <tsExpression>)
 ```
-Returns the number of times a metric changed value (going up or going down) within the specified time window.
+Returns the number of times that the value of the expression changed within the specified time window.

 ## Parameters